ippc/sandbox/README.md

 ## Git Workflow

-1. Clone repository from sandbox repo
+1. Clone repository from sandbox repo (the first time you start working with it)

     ```bash
     # change into your local projects directory (in your own computer)